AliNisarAhmed/my-notes/Data Intensive Applications/7 - Transactions.md

 * If transaction A has written an object and transaction B wants to read that object, B must wait until A commits or aborts before it can continue.
 (Reading an old version of the object, like in Figure 7-4, is not acceptable under 2PL.)

 In 2PL, writers don’t just block other writers; they also block readers and vice versa.
-    - This is the key difference with snapshot isolation
+    - This is the key difference with snapshot isolation (readers never block writers, and writers never block readers)

 On the other hand, because 2PL provides serializability, it protects against all the race conditions discussed earlier, including lost updates and write skew.

+### Implementation of 2PL

 The blocking of readers and writers is implemented by having a lock on each object in the database.
 The lock can either be in _shared mode_ or in _exclusive mode_.
 The lock is used as follows: